maxburian/SAXS_py3/doc/Server.rst

 It will ask for the Feeder
 URL and for the Saxsdog Server URL.
 Then it will generate a random secret and save the file in file in ``$Home/.saxdognetwork``.
-You will have to copy the file to the other computers you need to allow to conect to your network.
+You will have to copy the file to the other computers you need to allow to connect to your network.
 The secret must be the same on all of them.

 .. code ::

    {
-      "ServerUrl":"tcp://hostname:port",
+      "Server":"tcp://hostname:port",
-      "FeederUrl":"tcp://hostname:port",
+      "Feeder":"tcp://hostname:port",
       "Secret":"Some large random string."
    }

-The authentication is done by hashing the request and the secret including a timestamp.
+The authentication is done by hashing the request and the secret including a time stamp.
-The timestamp is checked if it lies within 900 seconds of the servers time.
+The time stamp is checked if it lies within 900 seconds of the servers time.

 The Saxsdog Server
 ------------------